AP English Literature

-I have selected books that I feel can be appreciated even more upon rereading and that can be used fruitfully in open-response questions on the AP exam.
+I have selected books that I feel can be appreciated even more upon rereading and that can be used fruitfully in literary argument questions on the AP exam.
 These range from 16th century to 20th century works and involve some mature situations and themes, although I have tried to avoid works with explicit content or vulgarity.
 We will also study a range of poetry and short stories, using Perrine's Literature as well as online sources.
 In addition, students will form independent book clubs to discuss high-quality literature they select in informal discussion groups.

 Ultimately, I hope students leave this course with a zest for uncovering the many layers of meaning in the fiction they read and an appreciation for the music and meaning of poetry.
 They will gain not only an arsenal of literary terms, but also a sense for the patterns that underlie the books they read.
 Literature throughout the ages is an interwoven web, and I look forward to exploring this web with my students.

 My teaching philosophy is rooted in the idea that classwork should have a purpose, and I am happy to accommodate students whose needs are better served by alterations to the class workload.